Frank Roddy

-Frank Roddy is an Australian former rugby league player.
+Frank Roddy is an Australian former rugby league footballer.

 A centre, Roddy was a Queanbeyan Blues junior and got his start in first-grade with South Woden in 1974.

 Roddy had three seasons in Brisbane with Eastern Suburbs at the end of the 1970s.
 He was a member of their 1978 premiership team.
 On his return south, Roddy joined Queanbeyan United.
 He played first-grade for the Canberra Raiders during their opening two seasons in the NSWRFL.